 Chamberlain Creek deserves mention.
 Along with some Main Range headwaters near Tararua Peaks and the Mangahao headwaters, Chamberlain Creek is among the roughest of the Tararua streams.
 It usually requires ropes for the falls though the daring have been known to throw their packs over and jump after them.
 This is not recommended but may suggest the mind-set of those to whom this particular stream appeals.
-A 40 metre rope should suffice with some multiple abseil.
+A 40 metre rope should suffice with some multiple abseilling.

 This is not a difficult gorge, 4–5 hours from Cleft Creek, and may be done as a day round trip.
 About 7–8 hours in all.
 There is a good mix of beach and pool travel.
 The gorge scenery is rather grand along most of the length, so a camera is a must.
 Wet suits are desirable and swimming ability is useful.
 An early entry is possible at the large un-named stream near BN34 145 857.
 The usual exit is just beyond the road bridge.
 An earlier exit option, part way down the farm country, is where a farm track drops from the TR terraces to the river for a few hundred metres and then regains the terraces below the small hill.
-This avoids climbing the farm road over the small hill.
+This avoids climbing the farm road over the hill.

 Emergency exit is to the TR, but the track is a bit high in some places.